Glyphosate: A Closer Look At America’s Favorite Pesticide

 Welcome to our informational page on glyphosate, “America’s Favorite Pesticide…”

--The below information is contained in this printable brochure.
+-The below information on human health risks is contained in this printable brochure.
 To request printed copies to distribute in your community, please contact us.

 -To learn about how you can plug into our state-wide network of local activists working to protect their communities from pesticides, protect pollinators and promote organic practices, please click here.